Sejtanic/MoPTask2/README.md

 Run code with using npm start command inside of terminal at top level.

 I had a problem with the json server I would often stop watching db.json . if the page doesn't work as it should, see if the json server is still turned on.

+implemented

+-User Registration
+-Add Post
+-Like Post
+-Comment on Post
+-Pagination / Load More
+-Dispay Post by Number of comments/likes
+-Edit / Delete post
+-Notifications